Gear guide·Pottery

 To finish pots, yes — but you almost certainly shouldn't buy one to start.
 Wheel-thrown pots need bisque and glaze firing, and most beginners use a community studio, college, or pottery cafe for firing.
 Sort out firing access before you commit, so your work doesn't pile up unfired.

-Is a Shimpo worth 4x the price?
+Is a Speedball Artista worth 4x the price?

-If you already know you're committed, often yes — a real brand like Shimpo is quieter, smoother, more reliable, and better supported, and it lasts for years.
+If you already know you're committed, often yes — a real brand like Speedball is quieter, smoother, more reliable, and better supported, and it lasts for years.
 If you're still testing whether pottery is for you, start with a budget or mid wheel and upgrade later; the cheap wheels are genuinely fine to learn on.

 What else do I need besides the wheel?